mithrandir42/Linux-Fake-Background-Webcam/README.md

   - ``foreground.jpg`` - the foreground image
   - ``foreground-mask.jpg`` - the foreground image mask

+After launching the program, the program goes into "paused" mode, which outputs a black image at 1 FPS.
+When you connect your program to the virtual webcam, the background replacement process resumes.
+This reduces the CPU usage while you are not actively using the fake webcam.

-You can pause the background replacement process, and trigger the fake webcam to output a black image at 1 FPS by pressing ``CTRL-C``.
+You can manually pause the background replacement process, and trigger the fake webcam to output a black image at 1 FPS by pressing ``CTRL-C``.
 This reduces the CPU usage while you are not using the fake webcam.
 You can unpause by pressing ``CTRL-C`` again.
 This also reload the files listed above.
 This allows you to